Creating a Test Table with Random Data

 Recipe #1 - SQL Query to create a Test Table

 Before we look at the final query, we'll look at two different commands we're going to use.
 They return random data we'll put in our table.
-You'll hopefully know what sysdates means and if you also know that you can add a day by adding +1 to it, you know almost everything.
-The following query uses this, to add or remove two weeks to the current date:
+The following query adds or removes two weeks to the current date:

 We also want to add some random text and luckily Oracle has a function for this as well: